This is not the stretching or exercise attempt at solving pain you’ve already tried.

 Your Situation

-You've been through physical therapy before,
+You've probably been through physical therapy before,

-and it didn't solve it
+but it didn't solve it

 About David